yaoyuyang/verus-docker/README.md

 # verus-docker
-A docker setup to mine [Verus coin](https://verus.io/) using [Hellminer](https://github.com/hellcatz/luckpool).
+A docker setup to mine [Verus coin](https://verus.io/) using [Hellminer](https://github.com/hellcatz/luckpool) for those who are not using linux natively on their computer.
 Follow the steps below to setup to run this on your local computer.
+I tested this fully on my Macbook Pro with Docker for Mac Version 2.0.0.0-mac78 (28905).
+I believe any latest Docker for Mac version should work.

 * Download [Docker Desktop](https://www.docker.com/products/docker-desktop)
 * Git clone [this repo](https://github.com/yaoyuyang/verus-docker)